ravi45722/restaurant-backend/README.md

 # restaurant-backend
 Api are available for restaurant-frontend

+Create database "login"

-Sample data for the Backend
+Create collection "menu" and insert this Sample data for the Backend

   {
     "Content": "Burgers",